In this article, you have a list of the blue City tourist attractions you must visit while you are in this beautiful city.

 - 3 Chefchaouen Tourist Places on the Map

 The Blue City Tourist Attractions

 Chefchaouen, also called the blue city, was established in 1471 when Moorish and Jewish people escape the Reconquista of Spain and fled here.
-Mountains overlook the town where houses wall are all blue and white.
-This old town, is rich in history and there’s much to see.
+Mountains overlook the town where the house’s walls are all blue and white.
+This old town is rich in history and there’s much to see.

 Chefchaouen Guided Tour

 In case you are not a fan of a tour guide, Chefchouaen is a small town, you can find everything by yourself.
 In general, your hotel or riad can help you to explain how you find here and there.
-Before you go there, reading a little about the city can be enough and locals are very friendly.
-So, never be afraid to ask about anything.
+Before you go there, reading a little about the city can be enough and the locals are very friendly.

 Old City and Medina

-One of biggest tourist attractions to do in this blue city, is shopping.
+One of the biggest tourist attractions to do in this blue city is shopping.
 It might not be as grand or varied as in big cities like Marrakech, Fes, or Casablanca.
 But, Chefchaouen has a mesmerizing traditional souk.
 After you have explored streets like mazes, think about buying some traditional souvenirs.
-Local berbere artisanal shop owners are friendly and will welcome you to have a look at their locally made products like carpets, berbere hats…etc. Funniest thing about buying a souvenir here like anywhere in Morocco, is the opportunity to bargain until you come to an agreeable price making both of you happy.
+Local berbere artisanal shop owners are friendly and will welcome you to have a look at their locally made products like carpets, berbere hats…etc. The funniest thing about buying a souvenir here like anywhere in Morocco is the opportunity to bargain until you come to an agreeable price making both of you happy.